A Small Victory Over Social Awkwardness

 “Right, bills.
 Gotta pay those,” she said, nodding again, feeling like a bobblehead.

 Another silence fell, and Samantha buried her face back in her book, her cheeks burning.
 She could feel his eyes on her occasionally, but she didn’t dare look up.
-She hoped he didn’t think she was too strange.
+After what felt like an eternity, he spoke again.
+“I’m Jason, by the way.”

 She peeked over the top of her book, hesitating before replying.
 “Samantha.”